ElOvo123/Project-Hypercar/README.md

 make
 ```

-#### 5.3 Run Interface and Telemetry
+#### 5.3 Run The Interface and Telemetry

-Compile and execute the program to see teh current progress and features:
+Compile and execute the program to see the current progress and features:

 - **Interface**